aantron/ocaml.org/data/planet/bap/bil-visitors-and-mappers.md

 <p>During disassembly, BAP lifts native binary instructions to a
 language-agnostic, intermediate representation: the BAP intermediate Language (BIL).
-In this post we look specifically at traversing and transforming BIL using BAP&rsquo;s API.
+In this post we look specifically at traversing and transforming BIL using BAP’s API.
 Lifted BIL code is represented as an AST data structure that can be traversed and transformed for the purposes of analysis.</p>

 <p>BAP provides a plethora of method hooks for traversing BIL ASTs according to
 the visitor design pattern.
-OCaml&rsquo;s object-oriented features allow us to realize these visitor patterns in an elegant and powerful way; however, for the unfamiliar, usage tends to be harder to grasp.
+OCaml’s object-oriented features allow us to realize these visitor patterns in an elegant and powerful way; however, for the unfamiliar, usage tends to be harder to grasp.
 This post serves to provide self-contained, explanatory examples that eases the introduction to the BIL visitor and mapper capabilities.</p>

-<p>A full template is provided for each example at the end of this post&ndash;it may be
+<p>A full template is provided for each example at the end of this post–it may be
 used with the same <code class="language-plaintext highlighter-rouge">example</code> binary from previous posts.</p>

 <h2>Visitors</h2>